 No one ever thought it would be fun to sit in traffic every day on the way to and from work but it turns out that it’s also not very healthy for our bodies either!
-On the other hand, we all understand the benefits of engaging in regular physical activity for our health, but busy lifestyles mean that finding time to exercise in our increasingly sedentary digital age is a challenge.
-The good news is cycling to work is a straightforward answer to this, it’s like having free access to a mobile gym, multitasking while allowing you to exercise instead of getting fat and annoyed while stuck in traffic!
+We all understand the benefits of regular physical activity for our health, but busy lifestyles mean that finding time to exercise in our increasingly sedentary digital age is a challenge.
+The good news is cycling to work is a straightforward answer to this, it’s like having free access to a mobile gym, and multitasking while allowing you to exercise instead of getting fat and annoyed while stuck in traffic!

 Cardiovascular Health Improvement